-Residents of Riverside and the surrounding areas, like most people, are seeking ways to be less wasteful and more cost-effective in their home improvements.
+Residents of San Diego and the surrounding areas, like most people, are seeking ways to be less wasteful and more cost-effective in their home improvements.
 Many individuals are now looking into the possibility of installing high-efficiency toilets that prevent clogging and save water, all while doing the same amount of work as a generic toilet.
 How do these flushing systems work–and are they really more economical than the run-of-the-mill brands?

 Choosing a high-efficiency toilet that most easily removes the greatest amount of waste with the least amount of water is ideal.
 Many models are now standardized to use less than 2 gallons of water per flush.
 That is highly desirable, considering that almost one third of a typical residence’s entire water usage happens when flushing the toilet.
 For those concerned with going green, the Environmental Protection Agency has prompted manufacturers to successfully design toilet models that consume less than 1.3 gallons of water for each flush, and lowering water usage saves money on your next water bill.